Myrtle Tree Arts

 • News

-Earth Dayta: Music, Media, & Real Work Data In Performance with Nature
+Earth Dayta: Music, Media, & Real World Data In Performance with Nature

 Earth Day, April 23rd, 2022, Myrtle Tree Arts, in partnership with the American River Conservancy, and in collaboration with Folsom Lake College Innovation Center, brought Earth Dayta to life, featuring artistic works using sensory and scientific data, live and historical--to perceive and dialog with the earth, at the Wakamatsu Farm in Placerville, CA